raison00/living-style-guide/README.md

 #### The Flutter DevTools Living Style Guide provides a unified visual experience,  establishes consistent UX for features, and maintains the expected look and feel of the complete suite of tools.
 It is the single source of truth for teams (product, ux, engineering) to refer to for UI changes, for iterations, and when developing new features.

-##### Flutter Layout:  Understanding, Using, and Resolving Text Overflow Issues using Flutter's Dart DevTools

 >  Understanding Flutter's Layout Paradim
 Purpose and common info about it all: articles, tutorials and various resources devoted to common layout issues.

 # Positions are set by parents.
+##### Flutter Layout:  Understanding and Solving Text Overflow Issues using Flutter's Dart DevTools
 > The Flutter layout paradim is very different from HTML layout paradim: so it's best to breakdown how layout works within the Flutter framework.